 Where is Joseph?

-One holiday season, 15 or more years ago, times were hard and I was a client of our local food pantry.
+One holiday season when the kids were little, times were hard, and I was a client of our local food pantry.
 I made the comment to my friend who worked at the pantry that I wish we had a nativity set.

 The next time I went "shopping" there, wouldn't you know, somebody had donated a nativity set!
 It may have been part of the toy donations (since at Christmastime, the pantry also made it possible for me to give my children gifts), I don't remember.

 I thought it was interesting that the set had four wise men, instead of three.
-I learned that some people believe that they're actually were four wise men and I thought that was a neat coincidence.
+I learned that some people believe that there actually were four wise men, and I thought that was a neat coincidence.

 We've had the same nativity set ever since then and have never even lost the baby Jesus, even though he is as tiny as a nickel.